 Introduction

-TWC will execute a fee-for-service contract with Boards to deliver Summer Earn and Learn services to students with disabilities.
-Boards will be paid established fees based on completion of the deliverables as specified in Section 1.8.3 SEAL Services Payment Structure.
-The fees are intended to pay for delivery of the service or services associated with the deliverable, including materials and supplies.
+TWC executes a fee-for-service contract with Boards to deliver Summer Earn and Learn (SEAL) services to students with disabilities.
+Boards are paid established fees based on completion of the program deliverables as specified in Section 1.7.8 SEAL Services Payment Structure.
+The fees are intended to pay for service deliverables, including materials and supplies.
 This chapter describes the contract statement of work and associated deliverables and requirements.
-Board subcontractors providing services for the SEAL program must meet the same requirements and level of experience as required of the Board.
-The Board and Board contractor staff that provide services described in this chapter must comply with the requirements in the following sections.
+Board subcontractors who provide services for the SEAL program must meet the same requirements and level of experience as required of the Board.
+The Board and Contractor staff that provide SEAL services must comply with the requirements in the following sections.
 Return to Top

-1.1 Overview of Summer Earn and Learn Program
+1.1 Overview of SEAL Program

-The Summer Earn and Learn (SEAL) Program establishes a mechanism by which pre-employment transition services (Pre-ETS) are provided to students with disabilities, as required under Title IV of the Workforce Innovation and Opportunity Act (WIOA), which modified the Rehabilitation Act of 1973 (Rehabilitation Act).
-SEAL is a statewide strategy that includes Work Readiness Training and Paid Work Experience for students with disabilities.
-It will be offered in each local workforce development area (LWDA) during the summer months, when students are out of school.
+The SEAL program establishes a mechanism by which pre-employment transition services (Pre-ETS) are provided to students with disabilities, as required under Title IV of the Workforce Innovation and Opportunity Act (WIOA), which modified the Rehabilitation Act of 1973 (Rehabilitation Act).

-SEAL includes basic work-based learning and training services for students with disabilities that provide:
+SEAL provides the following to students with disabilities:

 pre-employment work readiness training and preparation for the work experience placement;

-work experience to help participants gain familiarity with the workplace environment and develop transferable job skills; and
+work experience to gain familiarity with the workplace environment and develop transferable job skills; and

 paid compensation for time worked on the job.